 BA, History; Secondary Education Teaching Certificate, SUNY Brockport

 Authentic Leadership Certificate, Naropa University

 Lily is dedicated to the power and brilliance of contemplative education and brings over 12 years of experience within higher education—both inside and outside of the classroom—to her work.
 During her graduate studies at Naropa, Lily worked as a research assistant for the Center for Advancement of Contemplative Education (CACE), conducting extensive faculty interviews to study the techniques and pedagogy of contemplative education being employed at the university.
 During her tenure as an Academic Advisor at CU Boulder, she initiated advising approaches that strove to meet each individual student within their own unique developmental process and actively supported bridge-building efforts between campus constituents to establish a more cohesive network of student support services.
-From 2011-2015 Lily served as the Director of Undergraduate Academic Advising at Naropa, while also overseeing the university’s academic support services.
+Lily is passionate about fostering well-rounded and successful academic journeys for Naropa’s students.
+From 2011-2015 she served as the Director of Undergraduate Academic Advising at Naropa, while also overseeing the university’s academic support services.
 During this time she spearheaded the creation and development of Naropa’s Learning Commons, a collective of Academic and Student Affairs campus resources.
 In 2010 she was honored with CU Boulder’s Women Who Make a Difference Award, and in 2011 she was awarded the National Academic Advising Association’s (NACADA) prestigious Outstanding New Advisor Award.
-Lily is passionate about fostering well-rounded and successful academic journeys for Naropa’s students and is a great resource for all general academic advising questions and campus referrals.